 Thankfully, nowadays you can actually buy Vegetarian Oyster Sauce too!
-The ingredients used in Vegetarian Oyster Sauce varies across companies, but it is most often made with Soy and Mushrooms to mimic an umami flavour and some kind of sweetener.
+The ingredients used in Vegetarian Oyster Sauce vary across companies, but it is most often made with Soy and Mushrooms to mimic an umami flavor and some kind of sweetener.
 Consequently, it has much the same consistency and appearance as regular Oyster Sauce and is used in exactly the same way.
-Most brands are also vegan, although not all are gluten free – be sure to check the ingredients.
+Most brands are also vegan, although not all are gluten-free – be sure to check the ingredients.

-While Pad Thai doesn’t traditionally use Oyster Sauce, the authentic recipe does use dried shrimps.
+While Pad Thai doesn’t traditionally use Oyster Sauce, the authentic recipe does use dried shrimp.
 So here I have decided to use Oyster Sauce as a replacement.

 This Vegan Pad Thai Is…

 - Easily adaptable to be Gluten Free and Nut Free